Pagadian: Geography

 Pagadian is on the northeastern side of the Western Mindanao region, bordering on Illana Bay.
 It is bounded by the municipalities of Tigbao and Dumalinao on the southwest, Lakewood on the west, Labangan on the east and northwest, and Midsalip on the north.

 About 45% of the total city area is steeply sloping terrain of hills and mountains on the northwestern portion that covers an estimated 15,090 hectares.
 Mt.
 Sugarloaf (1,376 m.), Mt.
 Pinukis (1,213 m.), and Mt.
 Palpalan (650 m.) are the three notable mountain peaks.
 Areas in the direct north and central part, have gentle to moderate slopes, making up 47% of the total.
 The remaining 8% is level or nearly level which makes up most of the eastern and the southern parts of the city.
 The urban area covers about 845.48 hectares.
 Elevation of the urban area of the city ranges from 1 MSL (mean sea level) near Pagadian Bay to about 100 MSL in the area of Barangay San Jose.

 The Tiguma, Bulatoc, Gatas, and Balangasan Rivers, drain to Pagadian Bay and serve as natural drainage.
 Due to its topography, most of the city's 54 barangays do not experience flooding.
 The low-lying southern and eastern part of the city occasionally experience flooding, especially during heavy rains.

 Climate

 Located within the tropics of the northern hemisphere, Pagadian has a pronounced dry season from January to March and rainy season from April to December.
 The area is generally not affected by tropical storms and typhoons as it is located outside the Philippine Typhoon Belt.
 Temperature ranges from 22.2 to 32.9 C. The prevailing winds are the southwest wind that blow from over the sea during dry seasons going northeast, and the trade winds brought from the mountain ranges.
 Rainfall distribution is moderate from 2500 to 3000 mm annually.

 Barangays

-Pagadian is politically subdivided into 54 barangays of which 19 of these are classified as urban and which 35 of these are classified as rural.